Provisional Irish Republican Army: The "Long War"

 The prison protest against criminalisation culminated in the 1981 Irish hunger strike, when seven IRA and three Irish National Liberation Army members starved themselves to death in pursuit of political status.
 The hunger strike leader Bobby Sands and Anti H-Block activist Owen Carron were successively elected to the British House of Commons, and two other protesting prisoners were elected to Dáil Éireann.
 The electoral successes led to the IRA's armed campaign being pursued in parallel with increased electoral participation by Sinn Féin.
 This strategy was known as the "Armalite and ballot box strategy", named after Danny Morrison's speech at the 1981 Sinn Féin ard fheis:

 Who here really believes that we can win the war through the ballot box?
 But will anyone here object if with a ballot paper in this hand and an Armalite in this hand we take power in Ireland?

+Attacks on high-profile political and military targets remained a priority for the IRA.
+The Chelsea Barracks bombing in London in October 1981 killed two civilians and injured twenty-three soldiers; a week later the IRA struck again in London with an assassination attempt on Lieutenant General Steuart Pringle, the Commandant General Royal Marines.
+Attacks on military targets in England continued with the Hyde Park and Regent's Park bombings in July 1982, which killed eleven soldiers and injured over fifty people including civilians.